lkilcher/pyTurbSim/docs/_sources/usage.rst.txt

 This mode is designed to mimic the |ots| interface.
 It is designed for use by device developers and other users familiar with the |ots| program who want output that is consistent with predifined models built into TurbSim.
-In this mode pyTurbSim reads
+In this mode TurbGen reads
 |ots| input files and writes out binary data in the same format
 as |ots|.
 This mode can be run from a standard (i.e. DOS, UNIX) command line and is well suited for interfacing with FAST and other device simulation tools in the same way that |ots| does.
-For more information on this mode, see the docstring in the :mod:`.pyts.runInput` docstring.
+For more information on this mode, see the docstring in the :mod:`.TurbGen.runInput` docstring.

 To run |pyts| in this mode on the file 'TurbSim.inp' from the command line do::

-  $ pyTurbSim.py TurbSim.inp
+  $ TurbGen.py TurbSim.inp

 Alternatively, this mode can be used from an interactive python shell by doing::

-  >>> from pyts.runInput.main import readInput, run, write
+  >>> from TurbGen.runInput.main import readInput, run, write
   >>> config = readInput('TurbSim.inp')
   >>> tsdat = run(config)
   >>> write(tsdat, config, 'TurbSim')